N’famady Kouyaté

 N’famady released his first EP in July 2021, recorded in the legendary Rockfield Studios, with a full band line up, including guest appearances from Gruff Rhys (Super Furry Animals), Lisa Jên Brown (9Bach), and Kliph Scurlock (The Flaming Lips).
 The EP features mash-ups of traditional Guinean songs with new Welsh lyrics, modern & traditional instrumentation, played by a ten-piece band.
 N’famady has a steadily growing fanbase both in the UK and West Africa.

-2022 was a huge year for N’famady.
-He had a busy summer of festivals (including Cambridge Folk, The Great Estate, Underneath the Stars, Rhythmtree, Sidmouth Folk, Purbeck Folk & Belfast Mela) ahead of a debut 20 date UK tour in the autumn.
-2023 is set to be busier still, following with a trip to the US in March (including an appearance at South by Southwest) as well as main stage slots at several major UK summer festivals, such as Latitude and Shrewsbury Folk.
-N’famady won the Glastonbury Emerging Talent Competition in April this year, further signalling a bright future for this rising star.
+In 2022 N’famady hit the road for a debut 20 date UK tour, after a busy summer of festivals (including Cambridge Folk, The Great Estate, Underneath the Stars, Rhythmtree, Sidmouth Folk, Purbeck Folk & Belfast Mela).
+2023 included a trip to the US in March (including an appearance at South by Southwest) as well as main stage slots at several major UK summer festivals, such as Latitude and Shrewsbury Folk.
+N’famady won the Glastonbury Emerging Talent Competition in April 2023, further signalling a bright future for this rising star.